 This traditional stew from Arunachal Pradesh cuisine, Oying Vegetable Stew is simple, easy to make and delicious.
-There are just a handful of ingredients and no oil or spices are used.
-What makes the dish tasty is the freshness of the boiled vegetables and the flavours of the chilli and ginger.
-It healthy too, as well as vegan and gluten free.
+There are just a handful of ingredients and oil is not used nor are the usual Indian spices like cumin, mustard etc. What makes the dish tasty is the freshness of the boiled vegetables and the flavours of the chili and ginger.
+It is healthy too, as well as vegan and gluten free.

 This month's theme from the food blogger group, Shhhhh Cooking Secretly Challenge was the cuisine of Arunachal Pradesh.
 My partner for the month, Priya Sateesh, gave me the names of 2 ingredients as the secret ingredients - potatoes and cabbage.
 The plan was that each of us makes an item using the secret ingredients and in line with the theme, and posts it on the group.
 The other members try to guess the secret ingredients!

 Priya Sateesh, who as I said earlier, was my partner for October, blogs at Priya's Menu.
 Do check out her blog and the host of recipes she has posted - from delicious Soups and Salads to kuzhambu varieties, rasams, stir fries, risottos and baked goodies and interesting curries and fried crab and prawns, to mention just a few of the collection on Priya's Menu!
 The ingredients I gave her were Carrots and Ginger, and here is the link to the delicious kharzi she prepared: Kharzi: Arunachal Pradesh Cuisine